sarscov2-phylodynamics/sarscov2-phylodynamics.github.io/_posts/2020-06-07-Madinah-April-20.md

 ![plot of chunk mcc_tree]({{ site.url }}/assets/20200607-213403-ab612274/mcc2.png){:width="450px"}

 *Figure 7: Time scaled phylogeny co-estimated with epidemiological parameters.
-The colour of the tips corresponds to location sampling; red tips were sampled from within Madinah.*
+The colour of the tips corresponds to sampling location; red tips were sampled from within Madinah.*

 We present a time-scaled phylogeny for the sequence data from Madinah and the international reservoir.
 Clustering of sequences from Madinah is varied.
 Figure 7 shows clusters of local sequences at two disparate points in the phylogeny together with sequences clustered with those from other international reservoir regions.
 This suggests a number of independent introductions of SARS-CoV2 in to Madinah with internal transmission associated with some of these importation events.
 As support for internal nodes in the time scaled phylogeny is variable we have included a maximum likelihood tree showing the genetic relationship between sequences in figure 6.